AWS IAM: Architecting Identity, Access, and Authorization at Scale

 --role-name EC2AccessRole

-# Attach policy to USER
+Attach a policy to a user

 aws iam attach-user-policy \